nmarincic/numbasom/README.md

 #### Train the SOM

 We will adapt the lattice by iterating 10.000 times through our data points.
-If we set `ìs_scaled=False`, data will be normalized before training.
+If we set `normalize=True`, data will be normalized before training.

 ```
-lattice = som.train(data, num_iterations=10000, is_scaled=True)
+lattice = som.train(data, num_iterations=10000, normalize=False)
 ```

-    SOM training took: 1.739157 seconds.
+    SOM training took: 1.226620 seconds.

 #### We can display a number of lattice cells to make sure they are 3-dimensional vectors